dwavesystems/dwave-ocean-sdk/docs/examples/inspector_graph_partitioning.rst

            np.count_nonzero(response.record.chain_break_fraction > 0.05)/num_reads*100))
 Percentage of samples with >5 percent chain breaks is 1.7000000000000002.

-The result of the shown submission had a lower minimum energy, :math:`-3817` and less than 2% of samples based on broken chains.
+The result of the shown submission, with a chain strength of :math:`300`, still had less than 2% of its samples based on broken chains.

 .. figure:: ../_static/inspector_rand_geom_sol_300.png
    :name: InspectorRandGeomBrokenChainsSol300